 Raised in Belgium but rooted in Ghana

 Kyeiwaa Ansa is a 22-year old international Business student.
-She lives in Mortsel, Antwerp, and is also co-founder of her own project revelation.
+She lives in Mortsel, Antwerp, and is also co-founder of her own project REVELATION.
 For the time being she’s doing her last year’s marketing internship in Mechelen and is focused on self-development and self-love.
 During the COVID-19 lockdowns Kyeiwaa has taken a journey within herself trying to find who she really is.
-She decided to detox from social media and started reconsider her relationships with the people closest to her.
+She decided to detox from social media and started reconsidering her relationships with the people closest to her.
 Through this journey she learned to set personal boundaries and standards while constantly maintaining a level of self-respect.

 Kyeiwaa has Ghanaian roots and grew up in Mortsel, Antwerp.
 Her parents are originally from Ghana and moved to Belgium before Kyeiwaa was born.
 Growing up she did not come into contact with black people, because she was the only black pupil in school.
 Church was the only place where she met black people.
 She didn’t really feel targeted or worse because she was the only black pupil at her school.
 Through the news feeds of Black Lives Matter did she really understand how different her life is, just because of her skin colour.
 Kyeiwaa actively started meeting black people when she started studying at University College Antwerp.
 It was during this period that she acknowledged the fact that she was a black person.
 Immediately she was confronted with the active stigma in black communities: every black person is differentiated based on their skin tone, dark-skinned women are ugly without make-up and look like men, etc. To learn and face the issues in the black community she made it a personal interest to learn as much as she can about the black community and its history.